tortus/docker-rails-1.2-passenger-3/README.md

 ## Running an App

-1. Put the source under /var/www/app.
+1. Put the source under /var/www/rails.
-2. Change the ownership to www-data:www-data.
+2. Change the ownership to rails:www-data.

 ## Notes